-- (a) manages a luncheon club;

-- (b) provides home-based care; or
+- (a) manages a luncheon club; or - (b) provides home-based care.

-- (c) accommodates fewer than seven older persons in a private residential home for reward.

-(2) If a person contemplated in subsection (1) wishes to receive a subsidy, he or she must apply to the Minister on the prescribed form for the registration of such club, care or accommodation.
+(2) If a person contemplated in subsection (1) wishes to receive a subsidy, he or she must apply to the Minister on the prescribed form for the registration of such club, care 10 or accommodation.